On-Line for the 2021-2022 School Year

 - Microsoft Word or Open Office: Students often post their essays as Microsoft Word documents, so you will need to download Open Office (which is free) if you don’t have Microsoft Word.

 - Internet Access.
 Internet access is required.
-High speed access is not needed.
+High speed access is not required but is helpful.

-- Time Requirement: This class requires an average of about 90 minutes per weekday from the day after Labor Day until the end of January with one week off for Christmas and one week off for Thanksgiving.
+- Time Requirement: This class requires an average of about 90 minutes per weekday from the week before Labor Day until the end of January with two weeks off for Christmas and one week off for Thanksgiving.
 There will be continuing review assignments in February and March to help students prepare for the AP exam, but daily class work will end at the end of January.

 Microeconomics Option: Some students will want to take the AP Microeconomics exam as well.
 If so, you can study for it on your own or you can take Dan Burns second semester microeconomics class, also available from PA Homeschoolers Online.
 Dan Burns class will start when the active portion of my class ends, using the same textbook.

-Highly interactive rated 3: Students discuss economics, respond to each others’ essays, and play economics games on the class website.
-Students are expected to log on to the website every weekday, but there are no class “chats” that would require logging on at any particular time of the day.
+Highly interactive: Students discuss economics, respond to each others’ essays, and play economics games on the class website.
+Students are expected to log on to the website every weekday.

 Class Description: Are you the sort of person who likes to talk about the effects of government policies and what the government should or should not do?
 You may be a born economist.
 Macroeconomics is the part of economics that studies government actions and looks mostly at problems of the economy as a whole such as inflation, unemployment, recession, international trade, and long-term growth.
 We will specifically learn about economics theories of important economists from Adam Smith, to Keynes, to Milton Friedman.